What kind of water are leeches found in? Leeches - Life. Reproductive system, reproduction and development

 5 - jaws, 6 - wall

-The composition of the skin-muscle sac includes a dense cuticle, a single-layer epithelium, annular and longitudinal muscles.
+The skin-muscle sac consists of a dense cuticle, single-layer epithelium, circular and longitudinal muscles.
 The epithelium contains pigment and glandular cells.
-The cuticle is divided into small rings; the outer segmentation does not correspond to the larger inner segmentation.
+The cuticle is divided into small rings, the outer segmentation does not correspond to the larger internal segmentation.

-In general, in bristle-bearing leeches it is preserved, in real leeches it is reduced to one degree or another.
-In most species of true leeches, the secondary cavity is filled with parenchyma, and longitudinal lacunar canals remain from the coelom.
+The whole structure is preserved in bristle-bearing leeches, but is reduced to one degree or another in true leeches.
+In most species of true leeches, the secondary cavity is filled with parenchyma, leaving longitudinal lacunar canals from the coelom.

 rice.
 2. Structure diagram